-1 Calculate the RD only if paired samples are taken using RM 30B, RM 29, or ASTM D6784.
-Express RD as a percentage or, for very low RM concentrations ( $\leq$ 1.0 μg/m3), as the absolute difference between Ca and Cb.
+$^1$ Calculate the RD only if paired samples are taken using RM 30B, RM 29, or ASTM D6784-16.
+Express RD as a percentage or, for very low RM concentrations (≤1.0 $\mu$ g/m3), as the absolute difference between Ca and Cb.

-Performance Specification 16- Specifications and Test Procedures for Predictive Emission Monitoring Systems in Stationary Sources your emission limitation under 40 CFR parts 60, 61, or 63, you must use the procedures in this performance specification (PS) to determine whether your PEMS is acceptable for use in demonstrating compliance with applicable requirements.
+Performance Specification 16-Specifications and Test Procedures for Predictive Emission Monitoring Systems in Stationary Sources intend to use (with any necessary approvals) a predictive emission monitoring system (PEMS) to show compliance with your emission limitation under 40 CFR 60, 61, or 63, you must use the procedures in this performance specification (PS) to determine whether your PEMS is acceptable for use in demonstrating compliance with applicable requirements.
 Use these procedures to certify your PEMS after initial installation and periodically thereafter to ensure the PEMS is operating properly.
 If your PEMS contains a diluent (O2 or CO2) measuring component, the diluent component must be tested as well.
-These specifications apply to PEMS that are installed under 40 CFR parts 60, 61, and 63 after the effective date of this performance specification.
+These specifications apply to PEMS that are installed under 40 CFR 60, 61, and 63 after the effective date of this performance specification.